Error

-An error (from the Latin error, meaning "wandering") is an action which is inaccurate or incorrect.
-In some usages, an error is synonymous with a mistake.
-The etymology derives from the Latin term 'errare', meaning 'to stray'.
+An error (from the Latin errāre, meaning 'to wander') is an inaccurate or incorrect action, thought, or judgement.

 In statistics, "error" refers to the difference between the value which has been computed and the correct value.
 An error could result in failure or in a deviation from the intended performance or behavior.

 Human behavior

 One reference differentiates between "error" and "mistake" as follows:

 In human behavior the norms or expectations for behavior or its consequences can be derived from the intention of the actor or from the expectations of other individuals or from a social grouping or from social norms.
 (See deviance.)
 Gaffes and faux pas can be labels for certain instances of this kind of error.
 More serious departures from social norms carry labels such as misbehavior and labels from the legal system, such as misdemeanor and crime.
 Departures from norms connected to religion can have other labels, such as sin.